Abhiramirthipati/Autonomous-Vehicle-Tracking-By-Drone-Using-Deep-Learning/README.md

-# Autonomous Vehicle Tracking By Drone Using Deep Learning
+# Autonomous Vehicle Tracking By Drone Using Deep Learning (Refer Thesis's pdf file to understand more about project)

 Problem Statement: How can we utilize the modern drone technology to improve aspects of transportation and security, like vehicle tracking and other related security issues?